expo/fyi/firebase-js-auth-setup.md

 ## For Firebase JS SDK version 9 and below

-### Switching to the React Native Persistence Manager
+### Switch to the React Native Persistence Manager

 The Firebase JS SDK has a persistence manager that uses local storage in React Native.
 You can update your initialization code as such: